AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/track-post-processing-status.md

 role: Developer
 level: Experienced
 ---
-# API to track post processing for a folder or an asset
+# API to track post processing status for a folder or an asset

 The following is a POST method that starts an async job to get the status of assets.

 ## Find status of assets in Guides

-A GET method that registers a data source connector.

 **Request URL**